robert-hh/Micropython-Editor/README.md

 - Basic mouse functions for scrolling up/down, setting the cursor and highlighting text.

 The editor assumes a VT100 terminal.
 It works in Insert mode.
-The following list shows most of the commands.
-Commands marked with (opt) may not be supported in minimal versions:
+The following list shows most of the commands.:

 |Key(s)|Function|
 |:---|:---|